Credit Agricole may issue Islamic bond

 Deteriorating confidence in French banks' ability to withstand the euro zone debt crisis has hit their share prices hard and ramped up their cost of U.S. dollar funding, forcing banks to look at measures including cost cuts and asset sales.

-Eedle said the company has not set a specific time-frame as it weighs the current environment and the benefits of a one-off issuance as opposed to a larger sukuk programme.
+Eedle said the company has not set a specific time-frame as it weighs the current environment and the benefits of a one-off issuance as opposed to a larger sukuk program.

-Goldman Sachs (GS.N) registered a $2 billion Islamic bond programme on the Irish Stock Exchange earlier this month -- a move that some bankers said may get push-back from conservative Islamic investors who question how Islamic funds would be funnelled in the conventional firm.
-[ID:nL5E7LJ20V]
+Goldman Sachs (GS.N) registered a $2 billion Islamic bond program on the Irish Stock Exchange earlier this month -- a move that some bankers said may get push-back from conservative Islamic investors who question how Islamic funds would be funneled in the conventional firm.

-Goldman Sachs' sukuk programme is based on a murabaha structure, which is a cost-plus-profit arrangement compliant with sharia law.
+Goldman Sachs' sukuk program is based on a murabaha structure, which is a cost-plus-profit arrangement compliant with sharia law.

-Eedle said he would prefer a sukuk programme over a single sukuk offering but would consider whether the company sees enough asset growth to justify the regular issuance of sukuk.
+Eedle said he would prefer a sukuk program over a single sukuk offering but would consider whether the company sees enough asset growth to justify the regular issuance of sukuk.

-He also said that any sukuk or programme would be structured through an ijara, or forward lease, agreement to alleviate any concerns over sharia-compliance among investors.
+He also said that any sukuk or program would be structured through an ijara, or forward lease, agreement to alleviate any concerns over sharia-compliance among investors.

 "If Credit Agricole were to issue a sukuk, it would be an ijara structure with real Islamic assets to justify to the investors that we are using the financing to divide the liabilities to match the Islamic assets we have," he said.